andreabonvini/Notes/AI_Fundamentals.md

          1. if after removing the element of the domain that makes the arc consistent I obtain an empty domain there is no solution and I stop
          2. otherwise I'll push in the queue some other arcs: since I modified the domain of X, I will have to push in the queue all the arcs in the form of Z -> X, where Z is any node of the graph, excluding Y and excluding the arcs I already evaluated consistent.
+         3. if the queue is empty I stop

    2.
       if it is consistent